MMScan: A Multi-Modal 3D Scene Dataset with Hierarchical Grounded Language Annotations: Experiments

 \subsection{Analysis}

-Beyond employing MMScan for benchmarking state-of-the-art methods, the data can also be leveraged to train stronger models for visual grounding and dialogue tasks.
-Next, we first demonstrate two preliminary attempts to use these data for training and finally present a study regarding the scaling law for multi-modal 3D learning.
+MMScan is a sufficiently challenging dataset benchmark, and beyond employing MMScan for benchmarking state-of-the-art methods, the data can also be leveraged to train stronger models for visual grounding and dialogue tasks.
+Next, we first demonstrate the challenging nature of the MMScan benchmark, then demonstrate two preliminary attempts to use MMScan data for training and finally present a study regarding the scaling law for multi-modal 3D learning.

+\textbf{Human Performance Evaluation.} To clearly demonstrate the challenging nature of our MMScan benchmark, we conduct a human performance evaluation .
+We randomly selected 20 scenes, with one question per sub-category in our benchmark, totaling 120 QA samples to test human performance.
+We use manual evaluation to ensure the results are accurate.
+We can see that humans performed much better, and the benchmark is moderately challenging (Tab. \ref{tab:human-performance-evaluation}).

 \textbf{Grounded Scene Captions for Grounding Training.} As mentioned in Sec.~\ref{sec:post-process-train}, we create scene captions with object and region identities to train grounding models effectively.
-By training the visual grounding baseline on EmbodiedScan with MMScan, we achieve a substantial increase in benchmark performance (up to 7.17\% AP), as shown in Table~\ref{tab:grounded-scene-cap}.
+By training the visual grounding baseline on EmbodiedScan with MMScan, we achieve a substantial increase in benchmark performance (up to 7.17\% AP), as shown in Tab. ~\ref{tab:grounded-scene-cap}.
 Co-training slightly outperforms pre-training, and while human involvement improves data quality, its effect is less pronounced than expected.

 \textbf{Captions for Instruction Tuning.} A key challenge for current 3D-LLMs to achieve stronger performance is the scarcity of high-quality multi-modal 3D datasets.
 Utilizing our annotated object and region captions, along with aggregated scene captions, for instruction tuning is a logical approach.
-We feed these data to our baseline, an improved version of PointLLM with RGB-D input to fit scene-level understanding (more details in the supplemental), and observe the significant improvement on traditional question-answering benchmarks (Tab.~\ref{tab:captions-finetuning}), achieving state-of-the-art performance.
+We feed these data to our baseline, LLaVA-3D, and observe the significant improvement on traditional question-answering benchmarks (Tab.~\ref{tab:captions-finetuning}), achieving state-of-the-art performance.
 Furthermore, it also shows much better in-the-wild test performance, and we present the qualitative results in the supplementary materials.